-Katie Zakrzewski is the CEO of Realist Review, and is a graduate of the University of Arkansas at Little Rock.
-In college, she double majored in criminal justice and anthropology, was student body President, and Valedictorian.
-She is a 3 times published author, local activist and Conservative lobbyist for environmental policy, and queer rights.
+Katie Zakrzewski is the CEO of Realist Review.
+She graduated as valedictorian of her class at the University of Arkansas at Little Rock, where she double majored in criminal justice and anthropology.
+She is a published author, local activist and conservative lobbyist for environmental policy and queer rights.
 She hopes to eventually pursue a PhD in criminal justice and enact policy change.

 Realist Review is sponsored by the John Quincy Adams Society